==================

 Best Birding Season: Spring

-Although the list contains over 299 species, the Dry Tortugas national park is a long-term habitat for some species.
-You can sight more than 40 bird species in winter, and about seven species nest there.
-The majority of these bird species include transient or strays that briefly stay there during spring and fall.
+Although the list contains over 299 species, the Dry Tortugas National Park is a long-term habitat for some species.
+You can see more than 40 bird species in winter; about seven species nest there.
+Most bird species include transient or strays that briefly stay there during spring and fall.

-Northbound migrants start arriving in mid-February, while spring migration begins from March to mid-May.
-Since more than 200 species pass during migration, the largest concentrations are generally sight when high winds, cold temperatures, and rain ground these birds.
+Northbound migrants arrive in mid-February, while spring migration begins from March to May.
+Since more than 200 species pass during migration, the largest concentrations are generally seen when high winds, cold temperatures, and rain ground these birds.

-During summer, it is easy to sight black noddies, brown noddies, fascinating frigatebirds, and sooty terns nesting along the Bush Key beaches from January to mid-July.
+During summer, it is easy to see black noddies, brown noddies, fascinating frigatebirds, and sooty terns nesting along the Bush Key beaches from January to mid-July.
 However, you should know that the area is closed seasonally for birders.
-So, it is best to have binocular or spotting scopes to enjoy nesting activities from Fort Jefferson.
+So, it is best to have binoculars or spotting scopes to enjoy nesting activities from Fort Jefferson.

-Unlike a temporary spring migration, fall migration is more prolonged and not much influenced by the weather.
-You can easily sight massive flights of raptors in September and October.
+Unlike a temporary spring migration, fall migration is more prolonged and less influenced by the weather.
+You can easily see massive flights of raptors in September and October.

 Most Significant Rare Species in Dry Tortugas